-- 9.1 This TA has been prepared by Vectos, Part of SLR, on behalf of ABP Dev Co to set out transport and highway matters associated with the proposed redevelopment of land referred to as The Mole, Barry, Vale of Glamorgan, CF62 5BR. - 9.2 The proposed development relates to a mixed use scheme comprising the following: - The creation of a 400-berth marina with floating pontoons, with an associated 520 sqm marina office building which will include facilities for visitors / members and a restaurant. - A 2,694 sqm incubator workspace building comprising offices, smart innovation space, break-out space and a café. - Residential development comprising 45 x three and four bedroom townhouses and 19 x one and two bedroom apartments with a maximum height of 4 storeys providing 64 units in total. - 9.3 The site benefits from its location at the heart of Barry Waterfront, with many facilities accessible via walking and cycling including a supermarket, Goodsheds retail and food court, Barry Waterfront retail park, bus stops and Barry railway station. - 9.4 The Transport Strategy for the site seeks to build on the existing links and support future residents and visitors to travel via sustainable modes of transport. - 9.5 The development proposals align with transport related planning policies at a local and national level.
+- 9.1 This TA has been prepared by Vectos, Part of SLR, on behalf of ABP Dev Co to set out transport and highway matters associated with the proposed redevelopment of land referred to as The Mole, Barry, Vale of Glamorgan, CF62 5BR. - 9.2 The TA was initially submitted in support of planning application 2023/00051/HYB.
+It has been updated to address comments provided by VoG officers and their consultants as part of PAC and the planning application statutory consultation. - 9.3 The proposed development relates to a mixed use scheme comprising the following: - The creation of a 400-berth marina with floating pontoons, with an associated 520 sqm marina office building which will include facilities for visitors / members and a restaurant. - A 2,694 sqm incubator workspace building comprising offices, smart innovation space, break-out space and a café. - Residential development comprising 45 x three and four bedroom townhouses and 20 x one and two bedroom apartments with a maximum height of 4 storeys providing 65 units in total. - 9.4 The site benefits from its location at the heart of Barry Waterfront, with many facilities accessible via walking and cycling including a supermarket, Goodsheds retail and food court, Barry Waterfront retail park, bus stops and Barry railway station. - 9.5 The transport strategy for the site seeks to build on the existing links and support future residents and visitors to travel via sustainable modes of transport. - 9.6 The development proposals align with transport related planning policies at a local and national level.
 The site is located within a 6 minute walk of local bus stops providing access to a range of local destinations as well as connectivity to Cardiff.
-Barry railway station is located within a 15 minute walk from the site, while a range of employment, retail, education and health facilities are located in a convenient walking / cycling distance from the site. - 9.6 Therefore, at the heart of the Barry Waterfront development, the site will seek to reduce the need to travel in the first instance with more sustainable modes of transport promoted for journeys beyond the site.
-This will be aided through design and continued promotion of the transport hierarchy placing pedestrian and cycle movements at the forefront of all development. - 9.7 A review of Personal Injury Collision data has been undertaken for the most recently available 5 year period (2017-2021 inclusive).
-This has demonstrated that there are no trends or existing highway safety issues that could be exacerbated by the proposed development. - 9.8 An assessment of trip generation has been undertaken using the industry standard TRICS database and reflecting the proposed land uses.
-The development is forecast to generate 163 two-way people movements in the AM peak (08:00 09:00) and 177 two-way total people movements in the PM peak (17:00 18:00).
-Of these movements, there are expected to be 101 and 140 two-way vehicle movements in the AM and PM peaks respectively.
+Barry railway station is located within a 15 minute walk from the site, while a range of employment, retail, education and health facilities are located in a convenient walking / cycling distance from the site. - The development will seek to reduce the need to travel in the first instance with more sustainable 9.7 modes of transport promoted for journeys beyond the site.
+The proposals align with PPW 2021 and Llwybr Newydd - The Wales Transport Strategy (May 2021). - 9.8 A review of Personal Injury Collision data has been undertaken for the most recently available 5 year period (2017- February 2022 inclusive).
+This has demonstrated that there are no trends or existing highway safety issues that could be exacerbated by the proposed development. - 9.9 An assessment of trip generation has been undertaken using the industry standard TRICS database and reflecting the proposed land uses.
+The development is forecast to generate 163 two-way people